 Reduce Inflammation and Disease

 The Ketogenic Diet will help to reduce insulin levels.
-Higher levels of insulin have been lined to increased inflammation.
+Higher levels of insulin have been linked to increased inflammation.
 Increased inflammation is linked to many diseases such as cancer and autoimmune conditions.

 It’s Difficult to Follow